 The overall difference between the EQ-5D-5L and the EQ-5D-3L will be a product of the differences in both description, valuation and changes in population views of health.
 A number of research projects are underway internationally, funded by the EuroQol Group, to better understand these differences and their implications for users of the instruments.

 For more details on NICE’s position, see the statement on the NICE website.
 NICE plans to review this statement in August 2018.
-The five level value sets for other countries are not part of the NICE position statement and are not under review.
+The five level value sets for other countries/regions are not part of the NICE position statement and are not under review.
 If 5L value sets are not available, the mapping function developed by van Hout et al. (2012) is advised.